-The following are links to and excerpts from a selection of articles related to the topic "data program management."
-To see all posts in this category go here.
+The following are links to and excerpts from a selection of this web site's articles related to the topic "data program management."

 Planning an effective data analytics program requires a governance process that focuses on developing and supporting useful data-based services aligned with program goals.

 Discusses both intermediate progress reporting metrics as well as the governance challenges associated with data programs that incorporate partnership with private sector organizations (such as the NOAA open data program).

 Eventually priorities must be set for making use of data.
 This article describes the factors to consider in project selection.

 "Is it really true that "Nearly two-thirds of big data projects will fail to get beyond the pilot and experimentation phase in the next two years, and will end up being abandoned," as suggested by Steve Ranger last year?
 My take: to be successful you need a collaborative team with multiple skills, effective leadership, good communication -- and a plan.
 In other words, don't put the cart before the horse by starting with a technical solution before you understand what problems you'll be trying to solve."

 “… we need to do a better job of making sure that people can understand and use their data.
 Not everyone is a data scientist or statistician.
 Even reasonably intelligent people can be flummoxed by the intricacies of even a moderately sophisticated spreadsheet.
 Plus, the details of an individual’s financial or health records may require expert knowledge to interpret.”